psteinb/covid19-curve-your-city/README.md

 ![](residuals_plus7.png)

 The `nls` fit that I use, assumes that the data follows a Gaussian around the predicted values.
 The above plot looks like a very wide spread Gaussian.
 On top, there is a strong tendency towards positive values.

+The plot above lists a parameter by the name `chi2/ndf`, if this is close to `1`, then the fit can be considered good.
+For more details, see the [wikipedia page on errors and residuals](https://en.wikipedia.org/wiki/Errors_and_residuals).